 DML triggers are those that fire when a DML operation changes the state of data: updating rows in tables, inserting new rows or deleting rows.
 They can be defined for both tables and views.

 Trigger Options

 Six base options are available for the event-phase combination for tables and views:

 After a new row is inserted AFTER INSERT

-Before a row is updated BEFORE UPDATE

-After a row is updated AFTER UPDATE

 Before a new row is inserted BEFORE INSERT